farooqrana/nexclinical-rcm-docs/NEXCLINICAL_RCM_PLATFORM_OVERVIEW.md

 ## Executive Summary

-NexClinical is a next-generation Revenue Cycle Management (RCM) platform specifically designed for rehabilitation clinics, physical therapy practices, and outpatient healthcare facilities.
+NexClinical is a next-generation Revenue Cycle Management (RCM) platform designed for all healthcare specialties - from orthopedics and physical therapy to primary care, cardiology, pain management, and multi-specialty groups.
 Built on AWS cloud infrastructure with cutting-edge AI capabilities, NexClinical automates up to 70% of manual billing tasks, reduces claim denials by 45%, and accelerates payment cycles by 65% compared to traditional RCM systems.

+**Supported Specialties**: Orthopedics, Physical Therapy, Primary Care, Cardiology, Pain Management, Surgery Centers, Multi-Specialty Groups, Chiropractic, Behavioral Health, and more.

-**Key Value Proposition**: Turn your billing department from a cost center into a profit driver with intelligent automation, real-time analytics, and AI-powered medical coding.
+**Key Value Proposition**: Turn your billing department from a cost center into a profit driver with intelligent automation, real-time analytics, and AI-powered medical coding that works across all medical specialties.

 ---